mjarkk/framework-microwave/docs/databasefiles.md

     to: users # use the user collection (the framework will find the right array item automaticly)
     duplicates: false # do not allow duplicates
 ```

+### In witch yaml file do i need to set the link
+In the same file as where you placed the link